RayBB/openlibrary-docs/Documentation.md

-@RayBB is the documentation lead.

-Searching for something?

-Here's your guide to finding it.
+## Open Library Documentation Guide

+### Documentation Lead: @RayBB

+Welcome to the Open Library documentation guide.
+Whether you're searching for information related to Solr or wondering where to contribute new content, this document provides a comprehensive overview of our documentation sources and guidelines.

+#### Search for Solr Documentation

 Our documentation is scattered but generally if you want to search for something like "solr" there are few places:
 - Open Library GitHub Repo (checked in files)